SViswanathanLab/TrPLet/README.md

 ## Workflow Considerations

 The workflow differs slightly depending on input data.
-There are four major considerations:
+There are three major considerations:

 ### Cell Line or Tumor RNA-Seq Data